 Statement on greenhouse gas emissions Scope 2: The calculation is based on the internationally recognized calculation guidelines of the GHG protocol.
-Emissions are reported in CO, equivalents (CO,e), which include emissions of CO2, CH, and N2O.
+Emissions are reported in CO, equivalents (CO,e), which include emissions of CO2, CH2 and N2O.
 All emission factors used come from internationally recognized sources.
 The information from the Association of Issuing Bodies (AIB) was used to calculate the emissions from the consumption of conventional electricity.
 The calculation bases for heating energy sources come from the GHG protocol, from Ecolnvent and from IINAS (GEMIS factors).
 Techem collects its Scope 2 emissions based on both the market and the location.
 The market-based calculation of emissions for Germany is carried out using the energy supplier's specific emission factors.

 Average emission factors of the respective country in which the consumption takes place are used for the site-related survey.
 Rounding can result in inaccuracies in the calculation of totals.
+1 Preliminary figures, as not all accounts were available at the time of going to press.

 Statement on greenhouse gas emissions Scope 3: The calculation is based on the internationally recognized calculation guidelines of the GHG protocol.
 Emissions are reported in CO2 equivalents (CO2e), which includes emissions of CO2, CH4 and N2O.
 All emission factors used come from internationally recognized sources.

-&lt;sup>1 Preliminary figures, as not all invoices were available at the time of going to press.
+1 Preliminary figures, as not all invoices were available at the time of going to press.